Chitty Chitty Death Bang

 "Chitty Chitty Death Bang" is the third episode of the first season of the animated comedy series Family Guy.
 It was originally shown on Fox in the United States on April 18, 1999.
 The episode follows Peter after he tries to make amends for his son, Stewie's, first birthday party when he loses their reservation at a popular kids' restaurant known as Cheesie Charlie's.
-Meanwhile, Meg becomes friends with an excitable girl named Jennifer, who leads her to join a death cult (inspired from the 1997 Heaven's Gate mass suicide), in an attempt to fit in.
+Meanwhile, Meg becomes friends with an excitable girl named Jennifer, who leads her to join a death cult (inspired by the 1997 Heaven's Gate mass suicide) in an attempt to fit in.

 The episode was written by Danny Smith and directed by Dominic Polcino, both firsts in the Family Guy series.
 The episode featured guest performances by Butch Hartman, Waylon Jennings, Rachael MacFarlane and John O'Hurley, along with several recurring voice actors for the series.
 Much of the episode features a cutaway style of humor that is typically used in Family Guy, many of which feature cultural references including the Incredible Hulk, The Dukes of Hazzard, Three Little Pigs, and Couplehood.

-The title "Chitty Chitty Death Bang" is a variation on that of the 1968 musical film, Chitty Chitty Bang Bang.
+The title "Chitty Chitty Death Bang" is a variation on that of the 1968 musical film Chitty Chitty Bang Bang.

 Plot

 Lois has booked Cheesie Charlie's for Stewie's upcoming first birthday party and sends Peter, along with Chris, to drop off the deposit check at the restaurant.
 However, once they arrive, they seek the opportunity to play with all the machines, causing Peter to lose his watch in a claw machine.
-A little boy wins his watch, which causes Peter to become angry and tries to force the watch off the child.
+A little boy wins his watch, which causes Peter to become angry and he tries to force the watch off the child.
 Five minutes later, the manager sees this and asks Peter to leave.
 But once Peter shows the deposit check, he immediately apologizes and exclaims how they are very excited to host Stewie's birthday party.
 Peter, angered by how he was treated, states that they will not be celebrating Stewie's party there, which causes a crowd of people to circle around the manager shouting for the reservation.
-Peter, realizing what he has just done, immediately returns home with a poorly crafted lie in an attempt to evade Lois' aggravation, which involves him saying that they are Nazis who torture, kill and kidnap people.
+Peter, realizing what he has just done, immediately returns home with a poorly crafted lie in an attempt to evade Lois' aggravation, which involves him saying that they are Nazis who torture, kill and kidnap people at Cheesie Charlie's.
 He pretends that he has already planned an extravagant party at home so that Lois does not have to do any work.